TextRanch

 You missed out on all the fun yesterday. vs You missed the fun yesterday!

 Both phrases are correct and commonly used in English.
 They convey the same meaning but with a slight difference in emphasis.
-The first phrase emphasizes missing out on all the fun that happened, while the second phrase focuses on missing the fun itself.
+The first phrase places more emphasis on missing out on all the fun that happened while the second phrase is more straightforward.

 This phrase is correct and commonly used in English.
 It conveys the idea of missing all the fun that took place the day before.